Dimers and analytic torsion I

-Observing that the restriction to $M_V$ of a $\rho$-multivalued discrete holomorphic function is harmonic except possibly at the two vertices adjacent to $x,y$, we conclude that the space of bounded $\rho$-multivalued discrete holomorphic functions is at most two-dimensional.
-Let us construct such functions.
+Observing that the restriction to $M_V$ of a $\rho$-multivalued discrete holomorphic function is harmonic except possibly at the two vertices adjacent to $x,y$, we conclude (from Lemma \ref{Lem:Green2pts}) that the space of bounded $\rho$-multivalued discrete holomorphic functions is at most two-dimensional.
+Let us construct two linearly independent such functions.